Here’s what I used:

 3. When it was dry, I carefully removed the vinyl.

 They’re not perfect, some of the dye gets under the vinyl, but overall, they look great.
 It’s fun to be creative.
-For some eggs, I would dye the egg before putting on the vinyl.
+For even more color, I would dye the egg before putting on the vinyl.
 After it was dry, I put on the vinyl and put it in a different color of dye.

 I love that this is such an easy project.
 Kids of all ages will love using the vinyl stencils to create fun and unique eggs.
 Do you like to dye Easter eggs?
 Have you done anything creative with them?